 Using user’s private key app decrypts encrypted header and its contents are the following:

 "Header version" - 1 byte field for identifying header version in case in future versions of Stingle Photos header format will change.
 "Chunk size" - 4 bytes field for identifying how big each encryption block should be.
 Used for XChaCha20-Poly1305 algorithm.
+Currently it's set to 1 Mb.
 "Data size" - Size of the original data before encryption.
 "Data encryption key" - 32 byte master symmetric key for decrypting data.
 "File type" - 1 byte field identifying file type (1-General file, 2-Photo, 3-video).
 "Filename size" - size in bytes of the upcoming filename field.
 "Filename" - Original filename of the encrypted file.
 "Video duration" - If file is a video this field keeps it’s duration in seconds, otherwise just 0.

 Please note that all sensitive metadata is kept in the encrypted header.
 This supports the idea to make Stingle Photos as private and secure as possible, so even file type or it’s real size is unknown to the outside viewer.